 - iTunes Store: You can access your purchased songs and videos in the Music and Videos apps.
-Or, in the iTunes Store, tap Purchased 2. - App Store: Go to the App Store, then tap Purchased (P). - iBooks Store: Go to iBooks, then tap Purchased 2.
+Or, in the iTunes Store, tap Purchased 2. - App Store: Go to the App Store, then tap Purchased (P). - iBooks Store: Go to iBooks, tap Store, then tap Purchased (P).